 Our programme of CPD opportunities have focused on supporting those professionals to make music more accessible to the children and young people they work with.
-Previous CPD sessions have included: accessible ideas for using music in the classroom; the Sounds of Intent framework of musical development; music and autism spectrum disorders; accessible music technology and iPad Apps; and Singing and Signing.
+Previous CPD sessions have included: accessible ideas for using music in the classroom; the Sounds of Intent framework of musical development; music and autistic spectrum disorders; accessible music technology and iPad Apps; and Singing and Signing.

 “Very useful afternoon.
 Informative and inspirational.”

 The most recent SEND Music Network event was the NYMAZ SEND Music Network Gathering 2016.
 The event, which took place at the The Spa in Scarborough, offered CPD sessions for practitioners led by a number of specialists in SEND music, including Graham Dowdall, Andrew Cleaton, Karen Irwin (Live Music Now), Nikki-Kate Heyes (soundLINCS), Angela Harrison (North Yorkshire Music Therapy Centre) and Ros Hawley.
 Read more about the event here.